datasektionen/dquest/README.md

 dQuest is a service for requesting work on projects.
 Better explanation will come whenever someone feels like writing it.

+Some oe the libraries used for the frontend is experimental and not even proper hackage packages but pulled directly from gits deleopment branch.
+Getting this to work on your local box can be hell.

+Specificly using ghcjs as it takes some time to compile the first time.
+This is since it compiles most of haskells core libraries to javasript first.

 ## Shit you gotta know